phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/package.rst

    This means that a function which is contained in a namespace with the
    @package tag assumes that package.

-This tag MUST NOT occur more than once in a :term:`PHPDoc`.
+This tag MUST NOT occur more than once in a PHPDoc.

 Effects in phpDocumentor
 ------------------------

-:term:`Structural Elements` tagged with the @package tag are grouped and organized in their own sidebar section.
+Structural Elements tagged with the @package tag are grouped and organized in their own sidebar section.

 Examples